Technology of the New York City Subway: Platform screen doors

 The MTA conducted an internal study of the system in 2019 to determine whether platform screen doors could be installed at each station.
 The MTA concluded that only 128 stations, or 27 percent of the network, could theoretically be fitted with platform screen doors.
 Between those, only 41 such stations would be able to theoretically receive such doors in 2019 due to mismatches in door positions between different rolling stock, and it would take ten years to have a uniform door position among all rolling stock.
 Of the infeasible stations, 154 stops could not receive platform doors because the resulting platform would be too narrow under the ADA, while 100 stops (mostly above ground) had precast concrete platforms that would not be able to support the weight of the doors.
 The MTA claimed the remaining stations could not be refitted because of persistent fleet alignment issues; columns that were too close to the platform edge; an inaccessible platform; insufficient space for a platform-door equipment room; and, in one case (14th Street-Union Square on the Lexington Avenue Line), gap fillers.

+Platform door pilots

+In October 2017, it was announced that as part of a pilot program, the Canarsie Line's Third Avenue station was planned to be refitted with platform screen doors while the 14th Street Tunnel was rebuilt from April 2019 to March 2020.
+This was possible as a result of the L train's automated train operation.
+The MTA would have used the results of the pilot in order to determine the feasibility of adding such doors citywide.
+The PSDs would have been approximately 54 in high and would have been coordinated with the location of the subway car doors when a train was in the station.
+To ensure that the subway cars were precisely lined up with the doors, a wayside-only berthing system would be installed.
+Emergency egress gates would be installed in between the regular doors to allow people to exit in the case of an emergency.
+The platform edges and topping would be removed and replaced so that they align with the sills of the train doors and to be in compliance with the Americans with Disabilities Act of 1990.
+To ensure that people do not get trapped in between the subway car doors and the PSDs, sensors and CCTV cameras would be installed with monitors at the center and front of the platforms visible to the train operator and conductor.
+In June 2018, the $30 million for the platform edge door pilot program was diverted to another project, and the pilot program was postponed until sufficient funding could be found.
+Stations constructed as part of the Second Avenue Subway's Phase 2 may receive platform screen doors depending on the results of studies being conducted for their installation elsewhere.